Executive Summary

 On March 16, Adnan Khan shared his research, pointing to the compromise of another GitHub organization — reviewdog.
 Adnan hypothesized that in the original compromise, the attacker leveraged a workflow configured in the tj-actions/changed-files repository that was using another action belonging to the same organization: tj-actions/eslint-changed-files.

-In turn, the tj-actions/eslint-changed-files action directly depends on the reviewdog/action-setup action, and uses it in its runtime as a composite action.
+In turn, the tj-actions/eslint-changed-files action directly depended on the reviewdog/action-setup action, and used it in its runtime as a composite action.
 This implied that consumers of the tj-actions/eslint-changed-files action were compromised once it ran, as this action automatically executed the malicious code residing in the compromised reviewdog/action-setup action.

 When the tj-actions/eslint-changed-files action was executed, the tj-actions/changed-files CI runner’s secrets were leaked, allowing the attackers to steal the credentials used in the runner, including a Personal Access Token (PAT) belonging to the tj-bot-actions GitHub user account.